-Knox Community Hospital and Ohio State’s Comprehensive Stroke Center provides you with the best treatment of any brain emergency.
-Knox Community Hospital has joined The Ohio State University Wexner Medical Center’s Telestroke Collaborative bringing rapid access to advanced stroke care to our community.
-When a suspected stroke patient arrives at Knox Community Hospital emergency department, a “stroke alert” is activated at both Ohio State and Knox Community Hospital, which mobilizes a team of stroke experts who, through the use of real-time testing and patient interview, can help the care team at Knox Community Hospital determine the best treatment option for the patient.
+Knox Community Hospital and Ohio State’s Comprehensive Stroke Center provide the best treatment for any brain emergency.
+Knox Community Hospital has joined The Ohio State University Wexner Medical Center’s Telestroke Collaborative, which brings our community rapid access to advanced stroke care.
+When a suspected stroke patient arrives at Knox Community Hospital's emergency room, a “stroke alert” is activated at both Ohio State and Knox Community Hospital, which mobilizes a team of stroke experts who, through the use of real-time testing and patient interviews, can help the care team at Knox Community Hospital determine the best treatment option for the patient.

 Are you at Risk for a Stroke?